crytic/attacknet/README.md

 ## Getting started

+### Installation/Building

+### Setting up the other bits

 1. Set up a containerd k8s cluster.
-(1.25 or older) (todo: recommended resourcing.)
+(1.25 or older) (todo: recommended resourcing.
+Also note that auto-scaling can sometimes be too slow, and kurtosis will time-out before the nodes for its workload can be provisioned.)
 2. Authenticate to the cluster for kubectl
 3. Install chaos-mesh
    1. `kubectl create ns chaos-mesh`